grishagin/Illumina_BeadArray/README.md

 The repository provides means for the processing of Illumina BeadArray bead level data to produce heatmaps, volcano plots, Venn diagrams for any specified combination of controls/treatments and p-values/log fold changes.

 ## Contents
+Repository contains each version in a separate folder.
+Current version is marked accordingly ("-current").
 #### Main Script
 _code_Analysis_Illumina_BeadArray_from_IDAT-MAIN-v20.R